Abseilers descend 100ft Dorchester Abbey for charity

 FUNDRAISERS abseiled 100ft down the side of Dorchester Abbey to raise cash for a hospice charity.

-First to descend was Abingdon School headteacher Mike Windsor, who was watched this afternoon by family, colleagues and pupils.
+First to descend was Abingdon School headteacher Mike Windsor, who was watched by friends, family and colleagues.

+Pupils who run their own media company, Shuttr Media, also convinced him to wear a GoPro camera on his helmet and filmed the event using a drone.

 "I'm not much of a fan heights, so I faced my fear and got an adanelin rush."